kayg04/dotfiles/README.md

     In case of an invalid response, the prompt is shown again.
 -   `changeWallTempPath` is exactly the same as `changeWallStoragePath` but for `WALL_TEMP_PATH`.
+-   `rename` does the following:
+    -   reads the last index from `WALL_STORAGE_PATH` and wallpaper list from `WALL_TEMP_PATH`
+    -   runs through the list of wallpapers, separates extension from name in order to preserve it in the renamed file
+    -   renames files with a message saying so
+    -   updates the index after each rename
+-   `main`, unless either of "-s" or "&#x2013;silent" is passed, proceeds to invoke all functions.

     # import sanity
     set -euo pipefail